-Choreographic Element Minimum Requirement to be Confirmed ! applied when Additional Principles of Calling Choreographic Character Step Sequence Perform steps around the short axis and must proceed from barrier to barrier • Performed but more than 2 meters from either barrier.
-Or a retrogression is performed. • May be performed anywhere in the program.
-Subsequent Character Step Sequence shall not be identified.
+Choreographic Minimum Requirement ! applied when Additional Principles of Element to be Confirmed Calling Choreographic Perform steps around • Performed but • May be performed Character Step the short axis and must more than 2 anywhere in the program.
+Sequence proceed from barrier to meters from either • Subsequent Character barrier barrier.
+Step Sequence shall not • Or a retrogression be identified. is performed.